Mainali1/Ai-Anna/CONTRIBUTING.md

 # Contributing to Anna 🎓🤖

-Thank you for your interest in contributing to Anannya!
+Thank you for your interest in contributing to Anna!
 We welcome all contributions, whether it's code, documentation, bug reports, or feature suggestions.
 Here’s how you can help:

 ---